veox/python3-krakenex/README.md

 Attribution
 -----------

-Core code is licensed under the GPLv3 license.
+Core code is licensed under the LGPLv3 license.
 It should be available in `LICENSE`.
-If not, see [here][gnugpl].
+If not, see [here][corelicense].

 Examples are licensed under the Simplified BSD license.
 See `examples/LICENSE`.